GravityKit/GravityView/readme.txt

 * `GVCommon::get_form_from_entry_id()` now correctly fetches forms with any status
 * Moved `GravityView_Support_Port::get_related_plugins_and_extensions()` to `GV_License_Handler` class
+* Updated the `install.sh` bash script
+    - The 6th parameter now prevents database creation, and the 7th is the Gravity Forms source file
+    - Script no longer breaks if there is a space in a directory name
+    - `/tmp/` is no longer created in the GravityView directory; it's installed in the server's `/tmp/` directory

 = 1.19.2 on December 21, 2016 =